This post was updated on February 16th, 2021

 4. Fats And Oils Are Foods That Help PCOS

 Fats and oils have to be one of the most widely misunderstood food groups but we do so at our peril.
-If all you do is eat more wholefood sources of fat, then I can guarantee things will start changing for you.
+If the only dietary change you made was eating more wholefood sources of fat, then I’d be surprised if you didn’t notice some positive effects on your wellbeing.

 This is because dietary fat is so filling, satisfying, and good for your health.